Teen Girl Charged In James Lambert's Murder Gave 10-Year-Old Phone To Record Attack, Sources Say

 What we do know is Mosley turned herself in to police Wednesday and is charged with third-degree murder.

-Her attorney says he’s not sure if her phone had actually recorded the incident.READ MORE: Former Police Officer Pleads Guilty After Caught On Camera Dragging Teen Suspect Inside New Castle County Police Headquarters
+Her attorney says he’s not sure if her phone had actually recorded the incident.READ MORE: Man Wanted For Philadelphia Homicide Now Being Sought By Police In Massachusetts, Rhode Island

 “It may have been filmed on her phone.
 I don’t know if it’s in there because I couldn’t get into it myself,” Fish said.